 You feel happy and relaxed

-When you orgasm, your brain is flooded with feel-good chemicals including oxytocin and dopamine.
-These hormones promote feelings of euphoria, bonding, empathy, and closeness.
+When you orgasm, your brain is flooded with feel-good hormones including oxytocin (which is sometimes called the "cuddle chemical") and dopamine, which can give you a sense of satisfaction and motivation.
+Together, these chemicals can promote feelings of euphoria, bonding, empathy, and closeness.
 Basically, you'll feel good.

 You feel sleepy